 Apartment Complexes and Hotels Have a Duty to Prevent Carbon Monoxide Inhalation

-As documented by the National Conference of State Legislature (NCSL), 37 states currently require all residential buildings with attached garages or fossil fuel-burning appliances to be equipped with a carbon monoxide alarm in each living space.
-Carbon monoxide detectors are also required in hotels and motels in 14 states.
+As documented by the National Conference of State Legislature (NCSL), as of 2018 37 states require all residential buildings with attached garages or fossil fuel-burning appliances to be equipped with a carbon monoxide alarm in each living space.
+And, as of 2019, carbon monoxide detectors are also required in hotels and motels in 14 states.

-If you live in a state where alarms are required, your landlord is legally obligated to provide an approved CO detector, as well as regular inspections to ensure it is functioning properly.
+Suppose you live in a state where alarms are required.
+In that case your landlord is legally obligated to provide an approved CO detector, as well as regular inspections to ensure it is functioning properly.

 Even if your state does not require property owners to install and maintain CO detectors, your landlord is still responsible for providing habitable conditions to all tenants.
-This includes not only providing you with essentials like heat, hot water, and cooking facilities, but also ensuring that these systems remain in good, safe, working order.
+This includes providing you with essentials like heat, hot water, and cooking facilities, and ensuring that these systems remain in good, safe, working order.
 Allowing a CO poisoning to occur is a serious failure in this duty.

 What to Do If You’ve Been Exposed to Carbon Monoxide

-If you believe that you or your loved ones have been exposed to dangerous carbon monoxide levels, the first step is to reach a well-ventilated area and seek immediate medical attention.
+Suppose you believe that you or your loved ones have been exposed to dangerous carbon monoxide levels.
+In that case, the first step is to reach a well-ventilated area and seek immediate medical attention.
 It’s important to realize, however, that just because you’ve left the contaminated area doesn’t necessarily mean you’re out of the woods.